 Unexcused absences may result in a student being withdrawn from the class or receiving a failing grade.
 Unreasonable refusal to accommodate an emergency absence or class absence as described below may be appealed under the Academic Dispute Resolution Procedure Other Academic Decisions (see Academic Rights of Students for more information).

 Students who receive short-term military orders or obligations are responsible for making advance arrangements with faculty members to enable them to meet course requirements.
 Students participating in official intercollegiate activities on behalf of UAA, including, but not limited to, athletic competitions, debate and performing arts, are responsible for making advance arrangements with faculty members to enable them to meet course requirements.
 Faculty are encouraged to make reasonable accommodations for such students.
 In some cases accommodation may not be possible.

 Military Students Called to Active Duty or Deployment

-Students called to active duty or are involuntarily activated, deployed or relocated during an academic term may be able to make arrangements with their faculty members to complete their courses via e-learning.
+Students called to active duty or who are involuntarily activated, deployed or relocated during an academic term may be able to make arrangements with their faculty members to complete their courses via e-learning.
 In those cases where this is not possible or desirable, these students are eligible for the 100 percent refund of tuition and fees and a prorated adjustment on housing and meal plans.
 Returning military students are not required to reapply for admission and are welcomed back as in-state residents for tuition purposes.
 Military students who return after their admitted catalog expires should meet with an academic advisor for assistance.